-State Bill Procedural Posture Presumption of Compensability Applicable Employees Other Provisions (Apr.
-15, 2020) COVID-19 during the public health emergency declared on March 12, 2020-and ending 30 days after the termination of the order-and where the employee has been exposed to persons with confirmed cases of COVID-19 in the course of employment, the injury is presumed to be caused by the individual's employment.
-Permits an injury claimed to be rebutted by specific evidence that the injury was caused by exposure to COVID-19 outside of the applicable employee's work for the employer. law enforcement, or medical treatment of COVID-19, and who have regular, direct contact with, or are regularly in close proximity to, patients or other members of the public requiring emergency services, within the scope of the individual's work for the employer. accompanied by a specific diagnosis by a physician or by a positive COVID-19 test.
+State Bill Procedural Posture Presumption of Compensability Applicable Employees Other Provisions residents/employees who (1) were present at the time services were performed and (2) either had COVID-19 at that time or were diagnosed with COVID-19 within a reasonable period of time after the services were performed.
+Provides that the presumption of compensability may be rebutted if it is shown by a preponderance of the evidence that the disease was caused by non-employed-related risk factors/exposure. elevated risk of being exposed to or contracting COVID-19 as the other occupations listed.
+Wisconsin AB 1038 ENACTED (Apr.
+15, 2020) Yes.
+Where an injury to an applicable employee is found to be caused by COVID-19 during the public health emergency declared on March 12, 2020-and ending 30 days after the termination of the order-and where the employee has been exposed to persons with confirmed cases of COVID-19 in the course of employment, the injury is presumed to be caused by the individual's employment.
+Permits an injury claimed to be rebutted by specific evidence that the injury was caused by exposure to COVID-19 outside of the applicable employee's work for the employer.
+Employees of or volunteer for an employer that provide firefighting, law enforcement, or medical treatment of COVID-19, and who have regular, direct contact with, or are regularly in close proximity to, patients or other members of the public requiring emergency services, within the scope of the individual's work for the employer.
+Requires an injury claim to be accompanied by a specific diagnosis by a physician or by a positive COVID-19 test.
+Wyoming HB 1002 SB 1002 ENACTED (May 20, 2020) Yes, it creates a partial presumption that the risk of contracting COVID-19 was increased by the nature of the Employees whose employer's business subjects the employee to extrahazardous duties where the Applies to employees infected with COVID-19